Harold Alfond: Philanthropy

 and the Alfond Forum at the University of New England, the Harold Alfond Management Center at the University of Massachusetts Amherst's Isenberg School, and the Alfond Center at Saint Joseph's College of Maine.
+In 1999, the University of Maine honored Alford with a bronze statue that was installed on its campus in his honor.
 In December 2003, five years after his $1.65-million donation for the athletic and recreation center, Alfond contributed $1 million to St. Joseph's towards the $10 million needed to build Alfond Hall, the college's primary academic hall.

+In 2020, construction of the 350,000-square-foot Harold Alfond Athletics and Recreation Center at Colby College was finished.
+Funding was led by a cornerstone $80 million gift from the Harold Alfond Foundation.

 Harold Alfond and the Alfond Foundation have also been major supporters of Kents Hill School in Readfield, Maine.
 Kents Hill opened the Alfond Athletics Center in 2001 and the Alfond Athletic Fields - the largest turf complex in New England - in 2008 after receiving substantial gifts.
 In 2011, Kents Hill received a $2.3 million gift for the construction of its Akin Learning Center.
 Most recently in 2015, the school received a $3.5 million matching grant for the construction of a new dining hall.

 In 2007, having lived with cancer for 17 years, Alfond donated $7 million to a cancer care center at MaineGeneral Medical Center in Augusta.
 The center is named the Harold Alfond Center for Cancer Care.

 The Alfond Scholarship Foundation introduced the "Harold Alfond College Challenge" in January 2009.
 Through the program, a $500 grant is given to every Maine resident who is enrolled before his or her first birthday; the money is intended to help Maine families plan for education beyond high school.
-As of July 2010, 5,500 babies have been enrolled in the program.
+As of December, 2024, the Alfond Grant program and its partners have invested over half a billion dollars since 2013 for the future education of more than 164,000 Maine children.